The Bat-Family (Batgirl | Batwoman | Jason Todd | Robin) | Extended Bat-Family & Other Supporting Cast (Azrael | Huntress)

 - Shameless Fanservice Girl: She's always using her sexuality as a weapon.

-- She-Fu: Being trained in acrobatics, it's no surprise that it's her most common and standard fighting style in majority of her representations, she even provides the page picture as of now.
+- She-Fu: Being trained in acrobatics, it's no surprise that it's her most common and standard fighting style in majority of her representations.

 - Shipper on Deck: For Poison Ivy and Harley Quinn, she often tries to get the two to admit their feelings for one another or voice jealousy.